 - Courts are not public authorities for the purposes of FOISA and so are not required to make information available in response to FOISA requests.
-(While the Scottish Courts and Tribunals Service is covered by FOISA, it is responsible only for providing administrative support - in the form of staff, buildings and technology - to courts and tribunals). - 6.
+(While the Scottish Courts and Tribunals Service is covered by FOISA, it is responsible only for providing administrative support - in the form of staff, buildings and technology - to courts and tribunals.) - 6.
 Section 37 of FOISA is designed to ensure that existing procedures governing access to information generated by or used in court (and other legal dispute resolution) proceedings are not overridden by FOISA.
 The exemption ensures that where authorities hold information solely because of their involvement in court proceedings, an inquiry or arbitration, they are not required to disclose the information outwith those proceedings.
-Broadly speaking, a party to proceedings will have rights to access information under the normal court disclosure rules.
-Third parties, including the press, will have access to information which is made public in open court (and, conversely, no access to information which is subject to proceedings in private).
+Broadly speaking, a party to proceedings will have rights to access information under court disclosure rules.